If you suffer from chronic pain in the hands and feet, don’t hesitate to Schedule an appointment with one of our orthopedic specialists.

 The tendons may also weaken.
 This weakness can affect the ability to move the fingers.
 Using your hands for an extended period of time may also make the pain worse.

 Extensor tendonitis in the hand causes pain and stiffness in the top of the hand, often around the wrist.
 Patients may also feel numbness or tingling around the wrist or on top of the hand.
+Patients should be aware of the risk of a slipped extensor tendon sagittal band rupture

 Causes of Extensor Tendonitis